sflender/algorithms/README.md

-## Algorithms and Data Structures
+# Algorithms and Data Structures
-Hi there!
-Here are some short lessons on algorithms and data structures, which I hope to be helpful.
-Any comments are welcome!
+Short lessons on algorithms and data structures.
+Each lesson is given inside a self-contained notebook, containing both theory and code.

+# How to contribute
+- find something that's wrong?
+Submit an isse.
+- want to contribute?
+Submit a pull request.